mikkorautiainen/fasttext-decrapifier/README.md

 fastText Decrapifier
 ========

- This tool removes non-Finnish words from Facebook's fastText (https://fasttext.cc/) vec-file.
-This reduces the vec-file size for an efficient use of the resource.\
+ This tool removes non-Finnish words from Facebook's fastText (https://fasttext.cc/) vec-file.\
  The Python code can be customized easily to work with other languages.
 Please submit a pull request or share your changes with us if this helps you with your language.

 <!-- TOC depthFrom:1 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->